huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 0
 - [ ] 1

-#### Which of the following dishes is usaully made with cow's feet and heads?
+#### Which of the following dishes is usually made with cow's feet and heads?

 - [x] Khash
 - [ ] Surstromming